Mortgage rates have declined but could stay at a level that makes it tough to afford a home

 “We do not anticipate significant relief from high mortgage rates in the near future because of inflation remaining stubbornly high, which will not be helped by the tariffs that the Trump administration appears committed to rolling out,” said Joel Berner, senior economist at Realtor.com.

-The average rate on a 30-year mortgage in the U.S. has declined six weeks in a row from 7.04% in mid-January to 6.76% last week, according to mortgage buyer Freddie Mac.
-A year earlier, it averaged 6.94%.
+The average rate on a 30-year mortgage in the U.S. has declined seven weeks in a row from 7.04% in mid-January to 6.63% this week, mortgage buyer Freddie Mac said Thursday.
+A year earlier, it averaged 6.88%.

 The average rate is now at its lowest level since Dec.
-19, when it was 6.72%.
-It briefly fell to a 2-year low last September, but remains more than double the 2.65% record low the average rate hit a little over four years ago.
+12, when it was 6.6%.
+It briefly fell to a 2-year low last September, but remains more than double the 2.65% record low the average rate hit in January 2021.

+Borrowing costs on 15-year fixed-rate mortgages, popular with homeowners seeking to refinance their home loan to a lower rate, also eased this week.
+The average rate fell to 5.79% from 5.94% last week.
+A year ago, it averaged 6.22%, Freddie Mac said.

 Mortgage rates are influenced by several factors, including bond market investors' expectations for future inflation, global demand for U.S. Treasurys and the Federal Reserve's interest rate policy decisions.